vslokesh05/COVID_19_Case_Surveillance/README.md

 1. **Error Correction**: Resolved inconsistencies in reported values for fields such as hospitalization and ICU admissions.
 2. **Handling Missing Values**: Applied filtering to exclude records with missing, unknown, or invalid values for critical columns like gender and race/ethnicity.
 3. **Normalization**: Standardized formats for date and categorical fields to ensure consistency.
-4. **Derived Metrics**: Created calculated fields for advanced analysis, such as case-to-death ratios and demographic-based segmentation.
+4. **Derived Metrics**: Created calculated fields and measures to analyze case-to-death ratios and demographic-based segmentation effectively.

 ## Visualization and Insights

 **Tools Used**
-- **Tableau Desktop**: Designed interactive visualizations and dashboards for granular analysis.
+- **Tableau Desktop**: Designed interactive dashboards for detailed analysis.
-- **Tableau Public**: Published the project for easy access by a broader audience.
+- **Tableau Public**: Published the Tableau dashboard for broader audience access.

-**Key Visualizations**
+- **Power BI Desktop**: Developed engaging visuals and reports with advanced DAX calculations.
+- **Power BI Service**: Published Power BI reports for collaboration and accessibility.

+**Key Visualizations (in both Tableau and Power BI)**

 1. **Gender-Based Pie Charts**:
    - **Story**: Highlights COVID-19 infection and death rates by gender.
    - **Insights**: Infection rates are similar across genders, but mortality is higher in males.
-   - **Design Principles**: Utilized the Gestalt principle of similarity with consistent color schemes for gender representation.
+   - **Design Principles**: Utilized similarity in color schemes and clear labels for readability.

 2. **Monthly Trends (Line and Bar Charts)**:
    - **Story**: Depicts the rise and fall of active cases and death counts over time.
    - **Insights**: Spikes in cases and deaths are evident in April 2020, followed by fluctuations.
-   - **Design Principles**: Applied the principle of continuity for seamless trend visualization.
+   - **Design Principles**: Combined line and bar charts to display trends seamlessly.

-3. **Age and Gender Analysis (Bar Charts)**:
+3. **Age and Gender Analysis (Stacked Bar Charts)**:
    - **Story**: Examines confirmed and probable cases across age groups and genders.
    - **Insights**: Cases peak in the 50–59 age group, with males showing slightly higher confirmed cases.
-   - **Design Principles**: Leveraged similarity in color coding for confirmed and probable cases.
+   - **Design Principles**: Consistent color coding for categories with dynamic tooltips for deeper insights.

 4. **Hospitalization and ICU Admissions (Pie Charts)**:
    - **Story**: Illustrates gender differences in hospitalization and ICU admissions.
    - **Insights**: Females are less likely to require ICU care compared to males.
-   - **Design Principles**: Used contrasting colors for better differentiation and clarity.
+   - **Design Principles**: Used contrasting colors and clean layouts for clarity.

 5. **Race/Ethnicity and Age Heatmaps**:
    - **Story**: Explores infection and death rates across races and age groups.